Home FAQ Links About Me Message Board Contact Me Home Image Map

 And even though the other songs don't have that sock-knocking quality to them, I find them all to be quite nice.
 The low-key and piano-led “My Sweet Potato” opens the album and shows right there that these guys seemed interested in streamlining their music for an older crowd. ...Nothing against old people, but they like to dance with their spouses while balancing glasses of champagne in their hands.
 Teenagers like to move their bodies around in jittery convulsions.
 I have more in common with old people than teenagers (a fact that was probably true even when I was a teenager), but I'll take teenage dance music over old people dance music any day of the week.
 However, I suppose a young person could dance to “Jericho” if he or she chooses.
 (It's not as piping hot as “Tic-Tac-Toe” was, unfortunately!)
 Those of us listening at home with our headphones on can be dazzled with all the excellent organ fills are excellent and the sparkly lead guitar.

 In conclusion, And Now! is as respectable as ever, and everything on it is enjoyable to listen to.
 But it also unfortunately marks the first time in their discography that they stopped wholly impressing me.
 These guys' records sold quite well back in their day, but I'd say there's a pretty good reason these guys don't continue to sell their records as hotly as other bands from the era like The Beatles or The Rolling Stones.
 Those behemoths of classic rock always seemed to inject a bit of freshness into their style with each release.
-This Booker T. and the M.G.s, on the other hand, let a bit of stale air waft into the recording studio.
+This Booker T. & The M.G.s, on the other hand, let a bit of stale air waft into the recording studio.

 Read the track reviews: